outofbits/thor/README.md

 non viable candidates from being elected until they have computed the schedule correctly.
 The last resort is a shutdown of the node (i.e. a restart).

-Keep in mind, that you have specify the block chain settings (see above) to use this function.
+Keep in mind, that you have to specify the block chain settings (see above) to use this function.

 | Name | Description | Default |
 |---|---| ---- |